dmitry-kabanov/test-task/README.md

     xmin = opt.minimize(parabola_nd, x0)
     ```

-4. To check the reason for termination of the iterative minimization process,
+4. To check the status of the iterative minimization process,
-use property `opt.reason` of the optimizer.
+use property `opt.status` of the optimizer.